threlte logo

 The following section assumes you use TypeScript.

-The last thing we need to do is to add types to our custom abstraction so that editors like VSCode can provide us with autocompletion and type checking.
-We will create a Tile.d.ts file next to the Tile.svelte file and add the following content:
+The last thing we need to do is to add types to our custom abstraction so that IDEs like VS Code can provide autocompletion and type checking.
+We will create a types.ts file next to the Tile.svelte file and add the following content:

 import type { Props } from '@threlte/core'